-When the organizers of Webster University’s Human Rights Conference approached Lipkin about creating a theatre piece as part of this year’s conference focusing on disability rights, she knew that she wanted to work with Common Thread Contemporary Dance Company Artistic Director Jennifer Medina on the project.
+When the organizers of Webster University’s Human Rights Conference approached Lipkin about creating a theater piece as part of this year’s conference focusing on disability rights, she knew that she wanted to work with Common Thread Contemporary Dance Company Artistic Director Jennifer Medina on the project.
 The result is a work titled “One World” which combines personal narrative, stats, rap, poetry, dance and movement — and even a nod to Lady Gaga — to look at disability experience in the U.S. and abroad.

 One focus of the Webster University Conference is the UN Convention on the Rights of Persons with Disabilities which has been ratified by 126 countries, but not the United States.
 Although the Americans with Disabilities Act guarantees rights in the United States, there are many people with disabilities around the world who do not enjoy that protection.